History and exam

 intensive glycemic control efforts

-Adults with intensive glycemic control (lower HbA1c target; in practice this varies but is generally <7%) are at increased risk of severe hypoglycemia compared to those with less intensive glycemic control (higher HbA1c target; generally ≥7% in practice).[3][53]
-The potential risk of hypoglycemia outweighs the benefit of intensive glycemic control in those with long duration of diabetes, previous episodes of hypoglycemia, significant atherosclerosis, older age (particularly those >50 years), or frailty.[3]
+Adults with intensive glycemic control (lower HbA1c target; in practice this varies, but is generally <7%) are at increased risk of severe hypoglycemia versus those with less intensive glycemic control (higher HbA1c target; generally ≥7% in practice).[3][51]
+The potential risk of hypoglycemia often outweighs the benefit of intensive glycemic control in those with long duration of diabetes, previous episodes of severe hypoglycemia or hypoglycemia unawareness, advanced microvascular or macrovascular complications, extensive comorbid conditions, older age, frailty, or limited life expectancy.[3]

 increased duration of diabetes

-People with longer duration of diabetes are at increased risk of hypoglycemia compared to those with shorter duration.[2][4][15][17][54]
-In one study, 18.6% of patients with diabetes for ≥40 years had experienced an episode of severe hypoglycemia within the last year.[54]
+A longer duration of diabetes is associated with an increased risk of hypoglycemia relative to individuals with shorter disease duration.[2][4][15][17][52]
+In one study, 18.6% of patients with type 1 diabetes for ≥40 years had experienced an episode of severe hypoglycemia within the last year.[52]

 treatment with insulin >5 years